GurmeherSingh/CarbonLens/README.md

+# 🏆 Winner of MLH Track: Best Use of MongoDB Atlas at GirlHacks 2025

 # 🌱 CarbonLens: Sustainable Shopping in AR

 CarbonLens is an **AR-powered app** that makes environmental impact visible while you shop.
 Point your camera at products to see **carbon footprint, water usage, food miles, and packaging impact** in real time.